subnero1/website-staging/careers/index.md

 banner: images/banner-careers.jpg
 ---

-Subnero provides communications, networking, and robotics solutions to the sub-sea engineering, environment monitoring and defense industries.
+Subnero provides communications, networking, and robotics solutions to the sub-sea engineering, environment monitoring, and defense industries.
 We have a reputation for innovation and are currently looking to expand our team.

 At Subnero, we believe that quality is key since our reputation drives our success.
-Quality comes naturally when everyone owns the task they undertake, do it with pride, and give it their best.
+Quality comes naturally when everyone owns the task they undertake, does it with pride, and gives it their best.
 We also practice a culture of openness and continual improvement, giving and accepting timely feedback.
 We don't believe in being constrained by conventional thinking -- no idea is too crazy to discuss!
-We like people who think out of the box, innovate, and come up with solutions that push the boundary of what is possible.
+We like people who think out of the box, innovate, and come up with solutions that push the boundaries of what is possible.

 ---
 ## Sales Executive